zgoda/devlog/docs/tools.rst

 they do not have vertical whitespace between class header and 1st method definition.
 But my overall impression is that in *community* projects this kind of code style unification may be invaluable, and this tool will make any admin of public Python project with large committer base happy.
+But none of my projects is like that.
+In fact, flake8 with couple plugins and isort will do the same not getting in one's way in so intrusive way.

-I will continue using it in this project and who knows, maybe some day I will even like it.
+I will continue using it in this project, I don't like it but I am not desperate.